core-interaction/core-interaction.github.io/topic/inspector/index.md

 You’ll see the tools on the right side of the page.
 Depending on how big your screen is, they might be laid out a bit differently—but the basics are the same:
 {: .four-above }

-{% include figure.html src='dev-tools.png' class='left'%}
+{% include figure.html src='dev-tools.png' %}

-{% include figure.html src='customize.svg' class='right' caption='You can also undock the tools out into a separate window—often easier on a laptop/<wbr>small screen.' %}
+You can also undock the tools out into a separate window—often easier on a laptop/<wbr>small screen.
+{: .left style="align-self: center;" }

+{% include figure.html src='customize.svg' class='right' %}